Note

 For Azure Files, consider the following options:

 Static or dynamically created file share.
-Consider whether you want to use a static file share that's created outside of AKS, or if you want AKS to create the file share dynamically on your behalf.
+Consider using a static file share that you create outside of AKS or a file share that AKS creates dynamically on your behalf.
 For more information, see:

 Standard or premium performance.
 Evaluate if standard performance is sufficient or if you need premium performance from Azure Files.